RalphOppenheimer/Program-chemicy-probki/README.md

 # Program-chemicy-probki
-Application used for saving and loading chemistry samples to a ocal XLS Sheet
+Application used for saving and loading chemistry samples to a local XLS Sheet